garrelj1/jni-book/Readme.md

 I'm simply going to use this section of the readme for sections from the text that I find important

+- I need to confirm, but it is my understanding that JNI functions such as Get/ReleaseStringCritical disable the JVM garbage collector.
+As a result the programmer must be sure not to run any blocking calls between a Get/ReleaseCritical method set.
+If something blocks between the Get and Release, this may create a dead lock situation since the garbage collector may be necessary to release the deadlock.

 ### From section *1.3 Implications of Using the JNI*
 As a general rule, you should architect the application so that native methods are defined in as few classes as possible.
 This entails a cleaner isolation between